Accounting, Business & Financial History

 Robert E. Wright, Reforming the US IPO market: lessons from history and theory, p.
 419

-Gerald Crompton and Robert Jupe, 'An awkward fence to cross': railway capitalization in Britain in the inter-war years, p.
+Gerald Crompton, Robert Jupe, 'An awkward fence to cross': railway capitalization in Britain in the inter-war years, p.
 439

 Valerio Antonelli, Fabrizio Cerbioni, Antonio Parbonetti, The rise of cost accounting: evidence from Italy, p.
 461